 Helpful Hints for Completing Your FAFSA

 - Be sure to file your Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov and NOT on any other site.
 Remember: Filing a FAFSA is FREE and if you are being charged a fee, then you are at the wrong site!

 - For the most beneficial financial aid package, file your FAFSA by March 1st each year.

-- We recommend that you complete your taxes two weeks before filing your FAFSA so that you can use the IRS Data Retrieval process.
+- We recommend that you complete your taxes two weeks before filing your FAFSA so that you can use the new IRS Data Retrieval process.
 If your taxes are not completed by March 1st, you may file your FAFSA with estimated information.
 Once your taxes have been filed, you will need to update your FAFSA with correct information.

-- FAFSA on the web requires you to electronically sign your FAFSA with your FSA ID.
-If you are a dependent student, one of your parents will also need to electronically sign your FAFSA with his/her FSA ID.
-Create an FSA ID here.
+- FAFSA on the web requires you to electronically sign it with your FSA ID.
+If you are a dependent student, one of your parents will also need to electronically sign with his/her FSA ID.
+You can create an FSA ID here.

 - Social Security numbers must be entered correctly and must match the name exactly as it is shown on your SSN card.
 If a Social Security number is incorrect, this will significantly slow down the process.